9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 We use the name `lift` based on its similarity of purpose to `fmap` and `liftM`.
-In each case, we hoist something from a lower level of the type system to the level we\'re currently working in.
+In each case, we hoist something from a lower level of the type system to the level we're currently working in.

 -   `fmap` elevates a pure function to the level of functors;
 -   `liftM` takes a pure function to the level of monads;
 -   and `lift` raises a monadic action from one level beneath in the transformer stack to the current one.

-Let\'s revisit the `App` monad stack we defined earlier (before we wrapped it with a `newtype`).
+Let's revisit the `App` monad stack we defined earlier (before we wrapped it with a `newtype`).

 :::: captioned-content